ferluci/Mes-Affaires/README.md

 # Mes-Affaires
-Simple notebook application on Python
+Simple notebook application in Python

+# What to add
+* Functionslity of normal text editor
+* Searching by tag's
+* Close window